6 OOP Concepts in Java with examples

 Abstract classes

 An abstract class is a superclass (parent class) that cannot be instantiated.
-You need to instantiate one of its child classes if you want to create a new object.
+To create a new object, you need to instantiate one of its child classes.
 Abstract classes can have both abstract and concrete methods.
-Abstract methods contain only the method signature, while concrete methods declare a method body as well.
-Abstract classes are defined with the abstract
+Abstract methods contain only the method signature, while concrete methods declare the method body as well.
+Abstract classes are defined with the abstract keyword.

 abstract class Animal {